thequickfixer/benchcpu/README.md

 # Benchcpu

-A single core CPU benchmarking program using the MIT license
+A single core CPU benchmarking program using the MIT license using C89